Sunday, May 24, 2009

 Because the Local Machine zone has so few security restrictions, active HTML documents running on the local machine have access to the computer's entire file system.
 The MOTW aids Internet Explorer in protecting the user from the risks of running these documents in the Local Machine zone.
 By referencing the MOTW, Internet Explorer can force these Web pages into a zone that has more restrictions, such as the Internet zone.
 At the same time, the MOTW cannot

 be used to elevate Web pages to a zone with fewer restrictions.
 Forced out of the Local Machine zone, the active content has no access to the computer's file system.
-Note Windows XP SP2 applications—including Internet Explorer 6—that take advantage of the
+Note Windows XP SP2 applications—including Internet Explorer 6—that take advantage of the Local Machine Zone Lockdown security feature run in an even more restricted environment than the Internet zone.
+Additionally, cross-domain requests both to and from the active HTML documents fail, so

 that code running from these Web pages cannot access the user's hard drive.